 Because people who try to do that become outcasts.

 Outcasts are the central characters in a lot of your work.
-But the majority of these people were made outcasts by circumstances that prevented them from fitting in normally, rather than making choices that led toward individuality.
+But the majority of these are made outcasts by circumstances that prevent them from fitting in normally, rather than making choices that lead towards individuality.

 A lot of people do want to live as individuals, and that goes for me too.
 You can do that by opting not to go into traditional companies or not doing what might be expected of you as a member of society.
 In most cases, that makes life harder.
 By using people who are forcefully excluded from society by history or circumstance in my writing, it's easier for me to show how hard it is to live like that.

-I’m reminded of a letter I received from a young girl.
-She’d had an argument with her parents over her ambition to have a career in confectionery, so she decided to run away from home.
-This was really out in the sticks, and while she was waiting for a bus, she was reading one of my novels and got encouraged by the idea that there were misfits like her out there in society.
+I'm reminded of a letter I received from a young girl.
+She'd had an argument with her parents over her ambition to have a career in confectionary, so she decided to run away from home.
+This was really out in the sticks and while she was waiting for a bus she was reading one of my novels and got encouraged by the idea that there were misfits like her out there in society.
 Reactions and episodes like that make me feel really very happy.

-In Coin Locker Babies the issues that the characters carry with them due to being abandoned as infants turn into grudges that become a desire to destroy the world around them.
-Do you sympathize with that nihilism?
+In Coin Locker Babies the issues that the characters carry with them having been abandoned as infants, turn into grudges that become a desire to destroy the world around them.
+Do you sympathise with that nihilism?

-I also have issues with the world that I see around me.
-In the case of damaged young people, those with creativity may be able to focus that anger or destructive energy on writing or music.
-But, if not, they tend to go toward violence or even terrorism.
+I also have issues with the world that I see around me but in the case of damaged young people; those with creativity may be able to focus that anger or destructive energy on writing or music.
+But, if not, they tend to go towards violence or even terrorism.
 If destructive energy comes with a kind of moral then it can become a revolution.

-The London riots in 2011 were an example of frustrated kids spontaneously breaking out into unorganized and essentially destructive rebellion.
+The London riots in 2011 were an example of frustrated kids spontaneously breaking out into unorganised and essentially destructive rebellion.
 Do you think something like that could ever happen in Japan?

-In the new novel From the Fatherland with Love, Ishihara’s gang of homicidal adolescent misfits and social rejects all have horrible histories and a yearning for violence.
-Although they end up fighting against the North Koreans, their first reaction was to side with them and fight against Japan.
+In the new novel From the Fatherland With Love Ishihara's gang of homicidal adolescent misfits and social rejects all have horrible histories and a yearning for violence in common.
+Although they end up fighting against the North Koreans their first reaction is actually to side with them and fight against Japan.
 Why is that?

 Normally, James Bond would be sent in to fight the North Koreans, but I didn't want to write that kind of book.
-I structured it so that people who this society actually wants to get rid of are the ones who save the day.
-The inspiration for those boys came from the Aum Shinrikyo, the Japanese cult responsible for the Tokyo subway sarin, nerve-gas attacks.
+I structured it so that people who this society actually wants to get rid of are the ones that save the day.
+The inspiration for those boys came from the Aum Shinrikyo, the Japanese cult responsible for the Tokyo subway sarin nerve gas attacks.
 The cult had a lot of innocent children inside it.
 Those kids had a very hard time fitting into society when they got older because of their pasts.
 I thought about how they must have felt growing up.
 Wouldn't they develop a grudge against society for not accepting them?

 How do you think Japan would react to an actual North Korean invasion?

-It’s not a realistic situation, but if it did happen I think Japan would be totally unable to react.
-If, for example, they attacked Guam, the US would react.
+It's not a realistic situation, but if it did happen I think Japan would be totally unable to react.
+If, for example they attacked Guam, the US would react.
 If they went after South Korea, Seoul would go up in flames but there would still be retaliation.
-But if they bombed an inhabited Japanese island, neither the US nor South Korea would do anything, and I don’t think Japan itself could deal with it alone.
+But if they bombed an inhabited Japanese island neither the US or South Korea would do anything and I don't think Japan itself could deal with it either.

-How do you envision the future of Japan’s youth?
+How do you envisage the future of Japan's youth?